3amyatin/languages/git/git.md

 ```
 git help  # in general
 git help tutorial  # the very basics

-git help blame  # for some specific command
+# for some specific command
+git help blame
+man git-blame
 ```